NLnetLabs/routinator/source/daemon.rst

    routinator server --rtr 192.0.2.13:3323 --rtr [2001:0DB8::13]:3323

-Please note that port 3323 is not the IANA-assigned default port for the protocol,  which would be 323.
+Please note that port 3323 is not the :abbr:`IANA (Internet Assigned Numbers Authority)`-assigned default port for the protocol,  which would be 323.
 But as this is a privileged port, you would need to be running Routinator as root when otherwise there is no reason to do that.
 The application will stay attached to your terminal unless you provide the :option:`--detach` option.

 Communication between Routinator and the router using the RPKI-RTR protocol is done via plain TCP.
 Below, there is an explanation how to secure the transport